JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 Note that in this configuration,
   I do not see internal traffic on the LAN -- between two laptops, for instance.
-But most people do that, anyway.
+But most people don't do that much, anyway.

 Because the traffic is _mirrored_ it will not affect the user's connection